npepin-hub/capstone-prototype/src/pachyderm/README.md

 # Pachyderm's foundational concepts: tutorial 201
 In this tutorial, we will walk you through the main steps of the migration of an [existing ML project](https://github.com/nadegepepin/capstone-prototype) to Pachyderm's platform.
 We will add a couple of **tips and tricks** along the way.
 By the end, you will have been introduced to various Pachyderm's core concepts, a couple of useful how-tos, and you should be all set to start setting up your own ML pipelines.

-It shoud take you 20 minutes to get there.
+It will take you 20 minutes to get there.

 ## Prerequisite
 Ideally, you have successfully completed the [OpenCV tutorial](https://docs.pachyderm.com/latest/getting_started/beginner_tutorial/) and are ready to keep exploring Pachyderm.
 Make sure that you have: